flabbergastedbd/fuzzy/docs/USAGE.md

 ## Pre-Requisites

 - `fuzzy` binary or a docker container with fuzzy.
 - Remote url to connect to, also called as `--server-url`.
+This can be set as environment variable `FUZZY_CONNECT_URL`.
-- CA cert path aka `--cert-authority`.
+- CA cert path aka `--cert-authority` or present in working directory as `ca.crt`.
-- Client cert to talk to api aka `--client-idenity`.
+- Client cert to talk to api aka `--client-idenity` or present in working directory as `worker.pem`.

-These can be easily listed by running help for global options
+These can be easily listed by running help for global options, always use `--help`

 ``` bash
 Command line interface to interact with master